brettstl/gtm-tags/README.md

 This is my resource to better leverage Google Tag Manager.
 This is not a repo that you download and add to your website, but a list of a la carte update to Google Tag Manager that can help track non-standard implementaiton.

+Most of this is borrowed, and most of the borrowed stuff is from [Simo Ahava](https://www.simoahava.com/).

 ## Best Practices

 ### Naming Conventions
 - for GTM tags use this format
 > Application - Type - Unique Attribute

 Example: GA - Event - Hospital Contact Submit

 ### Standard Custom Dimensions